Statistical Analyses in the case of an Italian nurse accused of murdering patients: Data

 \section{Data}

+The Lugo hospital ward catered for terminally and seriously ill and elderly frail patients, so it was usual that on most days there were one or more deaths.
+In these circumstances it is not unusual for nurses to appear to become quite indifferent to patients' deaths.
 In the case we are concerned with four particular wards or sectors (we will take the two words to be synonymous) of the ``Umberto I'' hospital, A, B, C, and D. Each consists of many small rooms each with only one or two beds, and they are all located on the same floor of the same building.
 The building has two long wings, which branch off from a central part housing central facilities.
 A long corridor runs through each wing.
-Sector A and B rooms were in one wing, first A and then B. Sector C and Sector D rooms were in the other wing, opposite to one another on each side of that wing's corridor.
+Sector A and B rooms were in one wing, first A and then B. Sector C and Sector D rooms were in the other wing, opposite to one another on each side of that wing's corridor (see Figure \ref{fig:str}).

 Most of the analyses reported here will be based on the \textit{baseline} period of two years of DP's employment from 9/4/2012 to 8/4/2014.
 Table \ref{tab:sector} shows the sectors where DP was on duty.
 In 2012 DP was most frequently on duty in sector A, in 2013 in sector D, and in 3 months of 2014 in sectors A and C. DP is almost always assigned to a single sector and rarely to two contiguous sectors.
 In the TM analysis, deaths in both A and B and in both C and D are added and all the deaths in two contiguous sectors are allocated to DP, even when she is only working in one sector.
 The prosecution argument for this was that a malevolent nurse could easily slip over to a room in adjacent sector without anyone noticing.
 This might have been an opportunistic argument, found by trying out many different such groupings in order to find evidence which appears incriminating against DP, recall the \emph{Texas sharpshooter fallacy}.\footnote{ https://en.wikipedia.org/wiki/Texas\_sharpshooter\_fallacy} Whether or not this was the case, we do not know which statistical analyses were done by Micciolo before he wrote up the findings which were included in TM's report.
 It could be that he was effectively performing a forensic investigation, searching actively for evidence against DP for the public prosecutor, rather than also looking for evidence which could exonerate her (``tunnel vision'').
-He has written text books on exploratory data analysis with {\tt R}, but looking for patterns is one thing, proving they are real is another.

 Table \ref{tab:ricoveri1} shows the distribution of admissions per sector in two comparable periods 9/4/2012 -- 8/4/2013 and 9/4/2013 -- 8/04/2014.
 The percentage of deaths per admissions $d/a$\% are basically uniform over sectors and do not differ in the two periods.